 Value Added Tax, commonly known as VAT, is a consumption tax placed on goods and services sold within South Africa.
 For everyday consumers, VAT is a tax that is automatically included in the shelf price of almost everything we buy.

 VAT is an indirect tax.
 This means that instead of SARS collecting the tax directly from you (like personal income tax), businesses collect it on behalf of the government.
 Businesses acting as "VAT vendors" charge VAT on their sales, collect it from customers, and pay it over to the South African Revenue Service (SARS).
+When checking your bills, it's vital to ensure they meet valid VAT invoice requirements.

-The standard VAT rate in South Africa is 15%.
-This standard rate applies to the vast majority of transactions, including clothing, electronics, cars, dining out, and professional services.
+The standard what is vat rate in south africa?
+The current VAT rate in South Africa is 15%.
+This standard VAT percent applies to the vast majority of transactions, including clothing, electronics, cars, dining out, and professional services.

 The rate was increased from 14% to 15% on April 1, 2018, which was the first rate change since 1993.